hanzoai/ROCm/docs/benchmark-docker/training-megatron-lm-llama-3.rst

 - Some models and configurations may trigger a "Memory Access Fault" error.
   Updates to improve stability are planned for upcoming releases.

 - A regression related to Composable Kernel (CK) may cause errors in certain cases.
 A fix is planned for an upcoming release.

+- Flash Attention forward may not pick the best performing ASM kernel with batch size greater than 1 and impact model performance.
+  For best performance on MI355X and MI350X GPUs, use the ROCm 7.0 Preview beta Docker (``rocm/7.0-preview:rocm7.0_preview_pytorch_training_mi35x_beta``).